 The School of Education values the experience and tested knowledge of those successful careers outside of education.
 This experience and knowledge is an asset in the classroom and provides a strong foundation to a beginning career in teaching.
-We offer a 30% discount on certificate level classes to career-switchers.
+We offer an almost 30% discount on most of our MAT classes to career-switchers.
 Career switchers include but are not limited to professionals outside of education, retirees and early leavers from the military, including numerous government agencies and private sector workplaces.
 Please send your resume to firstname.lastname@example.org to determine eligibility of the career switcher discount.

 Teacher Ed Assistance for College & Higher Education (TEACH) Grant

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.

 The Educational Equity Scholarship was established in 2006.
 The scholarship provides support to deserving full or part-time students from under-represented populations within the university community pursuing an undergraduate or graduate degree in the School of Education.
 Recipients must show strong academic achievement and a record of community service.

 American University partners with organizations to to offer Master degree options to participants, alumni and staff — please see the School of Education partnerships pages for City Year and AISGW for more information.

 The Ganek Family Student Teacher Mini Grants for Innovation in Education